How to Add Google Analytics 4 (GA4) Tracking Code to Laravel

 Replace 'G-XXXXXXXXXX' with your actual measurement ID, as obtained in Step 1.

-Step 3: Add variables to the Laravel Configuration
+Step 3: Add Variable to the Laravel Configuration

 return [